Do you have assets (money, investments, land or buildings) or trusts that you want to ensure are appropriately managed and protected?

-- Reduce your tax obligations
+- To reduce your tax liabilities

 - Difficulties in your relationship, whether married or cohabiting

-Some of the main pitfalls to be aware of include:
+Some of the main pitfalls include:

 - If your children sell the property, they may be subject to capital gains tax